slimkaki/PortSniffer/README.md

 $ ./output/sniffer <IP Address> <Port to Sniff>
 ```

-> Disclaimer: This software is fully created by me (slimkaki) and it's intention is for educational purposes.
+> Disclaimer: This software is fully created by me (slimkaki) and it's intention is for educational purposes only.
 Creating a low-level socket code is a good material for studies.